-Collect and show Airbrake errors metrics with Ruby
+Collect and Display Airbrake Error Metrics with Ruby

-Yesterday I wrote a little Ruby script to fetch Airbrake’s error groups.
+Yesterday, I wrote a small Ruby script to fetch Airbrake’s error groups.
 The main goal was to identify the most common errors.

 AirbrakeFetcher

-Use this class to retrieve error groups, see more at Airbrake API Reference - Groups v4.
-Create a new instance by providing your Airbrake API key and project id.
+Use this class to retrieve error groups.
+See more at the Airbrake API Reference - Groups v4.
+Create a new instance by providing your Airbrake API key and project ID.

 1